sweet-tooth-clojure/todo-example/README.md

   * Route handling for `http://localhost:3000/`
   * Rendering the "home page"
 * Form handling
-  * Managing the input for the todo list title
+  * Managing the input for the to-do list title
   * Submitting the form
   * Displaying an activity indicator
 * API request handling
 * Frontend response handling
-* Navigating to the new todo list
+* Navigating to the new to-do list

 Let's dig in!